Malwprotector/hermetis/README.md

 - **Advanced Control Algorithms**: Implement more advanced algorithms like adaptive PID or model-based predictive control.
 - **Expanded Sensor Suite**: Integration of additional sensors such as gyroscopes, accelerometers, or magnetometers for enhanced flight stability.
 - **Remote Telemetry**: Adding real-time telemetry data output for monitoring flight status remotely.
-- **Powerfull Diagnostics**: Using machine learning techniques for detecting system anomalies and optimizing flight performance.
+- **Powerfull Diagnostics**: Using machine learning techniques for detecting system anomalies and optimizing flight performance ?

 ## Acknowledgement
-- The 4 images at the top of the page (the two logos and the two images showing ships in space) were generated using the [deepai.org website.](https://deepai.org/).
+- The 3 images at the top of the page (the two logos and the two images showing ships in space) were generated using the [deepai.org website.](https://deepai.org/).
 - The diagrams were created using the `graphviz` python library.

 ## License